babel/babel-loader/README.md

     {
       test: /\.js$/,
       exclude: /(node_modules|bower_components)/,
-      loader: 'babel', // 'babel-loader' is also a legal name to reference
+      loader: 'babel', // 'babel-loader' is also a valid name to reference
       query: {
         presets: ['es2015']
       }